 Temporary swales have been shown on the Erosion Control Plan prepared by DiPrete Engineering.
-Swales have been designed to handle the 100-year storm and be non-erosive.
-Flows within the swales will be fit with stone check dams to control erosive velocities.
-The conveyance will be maintained as depicted on SESC Site.
+Swales have been designed to handle the 10-year storm and be non erosive.
+Flows within the swales do not exceed 1.5 ft/s and will be grassed

+The conveyance will be maintained as depicted on SESC Site Plans and in accordance with the RI SESC Handbook and if applicable.